barumau/PanGlobish/english/108_verbe.md

 It is marked with **has** before the verb.

 **mi has nou Juli fo ten yer.**
 – I have known Julie for ten years.
-(I still know her).
+(I still know her.)
-**he has vizite da Kanada tri ves.**
+**he has safare do Kanada.**
-– He has visited Canada three times.
-(He could go there again).
+– He has traveled to Canada.
+(And he still is there.)
 **mi has luze mi's chabi!**
 – I have lost my keys!
 (They are still missing.)
-**Juli was bi mi's frende fo ten yer.**
+**Juli has bi mi's frende fo ten yer.**
-– Julie was my friend for ten years.
-(She's not anymore my friend.)
+– Julie has been my friend for ten years.
+(And she still is.)

 ### Future aspect